Type Variance

 - Subtypes — the underlying subtyping relationships that variance builds on

-- Generics — variance sigils on generic type parameters
+- Generics — variance keywords on generic type parameters

 - Arrays —